Are Raisins Good for You? 5 Surprising Benefits - Dr. Axe

 By adding raisins to your snacks and meals, you instantly up the fiber content of your culinary creations quickly and easily.

-The researchers found that this daily consumption may significantly lower blood pressure, especially when compared to eating other common snacks.
+Individuals with mild increases in blood pressure can benefit from the routine consumption of raisins (three times a day).
+Researchers found that this daily consumption may significantly lower blood pressure, especially when compared to eating other common snacks.

 In addition, raisins nutrition is rich in the heart-healthy electrolyte potassium, helping prevent low potassium — a common issue in the standard American diet.

-4. Help Manage Diabetes
+4. Help manage diabetes

-randomized study in 2015 evaluated the impact of routine consumption of dark raisins versus alternative processed snacks on glucose levels and other cardiovascular risk factors among patients with type II diabetes.
+A randomized study in 2015 evaluated the impact of routine consumption of dark raisins versus alternative processed snacks on glucose levels and other cardiovascular risk factors among patients with type II diabetes.

 In this study, compared to alternative processed snacks, those who consumed raisins had a 23 percent reduction in glucose levels after a meal.
 Those who consumed raisins also had a 19 percent reduction in fasting glucose and a significant reduction in systolic blood pressure.
-Overall, research supports raisins as a healthy snack choice for patients with type II diabetes.
+Overall, research supports raisins as a healthy snack choice for patients with type 2 diabetes.

 The fiber content of a raisin also helps your body to process the raisin’s natural sugars, which helps prevent insulin spikes.

-5. Aid in Preventing Cancer
+5. Aid in preventing cancer

 Studies show fruits that are dried, especially dates, prunes and raisins, contain high phenolic components that have stronger antioxidant powers than those in some fresh fruits.
 Antioxidants are extremely important to our health because they prevent free radicals (highly reactive chemicals that have the potential to harm cells) from causing cellular damage inside our bodies.